jvzonlab/OrganoidTracker/manuals/VISUALIZER.md

 The visualizer
 ==============

 The visualizer is used in many scripts to visualize data.
+It can also be used to make modifications to the data.

 The image viewer
 ----------------